-Obviously, kids develop at their own pace.
+Children will hit developmental milestones at their own pace.
 However, most hand skills are learned, which means skills will improve with repetition.
-And because nearly all everyday activities—from eating breakfast to doing homework—involve fine motor skills, coordination develops on its own over time.
+And because nearly all everyday activities—from eating breakfast to doing homework—involve fine motor skills, hand-eye coordination develops on its own over time.

 Still, all children can benefit from additional coordination-boosting activities, especially those who lag behind.
 Not surprisingly, kids with poor coordination often avoid activities that require manual dexterity, preferring, say, to play on a swing set rather than string beads into a necklace.
 The good news is, with so many choices, parents can find coordination-building activities that will appeal to every child.

 The easiest approach is to expose kids to as many different types of activities as possible.
 You can give your child's development a boost by introducing playthings that require activities like grasping, aiming, sorting, and even digging.
 Here are some of favorite play activities that offer big coordination-enhancing benefits: